PortlandPerlMongers/pdx-pm-kwiki-data/markdown/KwikiFormattingRules.md

 This page describes the wiki markup language used by this kwiki.
-For a more general help, see [KwikiHelpIndex](/KwikiHelpIndex).
+For a more general help, see [[KwikiHelpIndex]].

 ---